Sunday, April 23, 2023

 Update August: But let's go back to how Rousseau had argued that Direct Democracy can only work on a local level.

 In Gary Kates book The Cercel Social, the Girdonins, and the French Revolution, it is documented how some followers of Rousseau during the early stages of the Revolution felt advancements made in Mass Communications had rendered Rousseau's reasoning out of date and now Direct Democracy across large swarths of land was doable.
-In hindsight the idea that late 18th Century Newsletters were sufficient to solve this problem was absurd, but modern mass communication absolutely can solve it thanks to TV, and The Internet.
+In hindsight the idea that late18th Century Newsletters were sufficient to solve this problem was absurd, but modern mass communication absolutely can solve it thanks to TV and The Internet.

-Ready to Harvest has video on the issue with Multisite Churches and how they supposedly can't qualify as Congregational.
+Ready to Harvest has a video on the issue with Multisite Churches and how they supposedly can't qualify as Congregational.
 It's because of this modern understanding of Congregational Polity that sees it as about localism but still usually with an absolute Monarchial Pastor that makes it a problem.
 But a true Democratic Assembly of Believers that Assembles via The Internet absolutely can work.

-Update September: I want to make clear I do still agree with the Localism principle of Congregationalism.
+Update September: I want to make clear I do still mostly agree with the Localism principle of Congregationalism.
 But Independent Baptists in particular have become a bit too extreme with it.

 Churches, plural, occurs 37 times in the KJV New Testament but not a single one in a context that supports the idea of a single city having more then one Church.
 The only Epistle to use Churches rather then The Church at/in/of a given location in it's opening address is Galatians, which was to an entire region Paul visited multiple cities in.
 The ones that are to Cities are addressed singularly as are the messages to the Seven Churches in Revelation even if in some of those cases their scope might be more then one city.